KronoSKoderS/CalPack/docs/modelsdoc.rst

     1. There are specific properties that **must** be defined within the class
     2. Any methods defined must be a class method and cannot be used as an instance method
-    3. You must have a basic understanding of the :code:`cyptes` module specifically how to use the :code:`ctypes.Structure` class.
+    3. You must have a basic understanding of the :code:`ctypes` module specifically how to use the :code:`ctypes.Structure` class.

 It is recommended that you study the way that `Structures <https://docs.python.org/3/library/ctypes.html#structures-and-unions/>`_